BranchTaken/Hemlock/doc/reports/ielr1/ielr1.md

 - **_ipred_**: Immediate predecessor, transit source relative to destination
 - **_isucc_**: Immediate successor, transit destination relative to source

-States that contain conflicting reduce actions for the same input symbol (**_reduce-reduce conflicts_**) are the starting point for tracing backward through every **_lane_**, some or all of which may contribute to conflicts.
+Each state that contains conflicting actions for the same input symbol that are not resolved to a shift action (i.e. the conflict remains unresolved or the resolution is a reduce action) is a starting point for tracing backward through every **_lane_**, some or all of which may contribute to conflicts.
 From the perspective of the conflict state, an individual lane is a linear (i.e. non-forking but potentially cyclic) predecessor path back to a start state; the lane may extend forward past the conflict state either via shift or via goto, but these extensions are irrelevant to the conflict unless they participate in a cycle back to the conflict state.
 Cycles pose complications with regard to lane tracing, as do acyclic diamond-pattern fork/join patterns, whether sequential or nested.
 Such topologies can induce an infinitude of lanes, which is why analyses based on lane tracing must be able to reach closure while tracing each lane segment only once.

 Lane tracing matters to inadequacy elimination because each shift and reduce contribution (**_contrib_**) is attributed to a transit &mdash; an **_attrib_** (attribution).
 Removal of an inadequacy entails splitting portions of two or more merged lanes such that attribs are fully partitioned with respect to each conflict-containing state.
-Furthermore, although LR(1)-relative inadequacies always result in reduce-reduce conflicts, shift actions must also be tracked in conflict manifestations in order to determine which state(s) to split.
 Each attrib is specific to a conflict state, symbol, and transit.
 Thus an attrib comprises a (conflict state, symbol, conflict manifestation, isucc LR(1) itemset, contrib) tuple.

 ### Lane tracing